 In particular work with Alzheimer’s Association on how to best include those with Alzheimer’s and dementia into to development of affordable assisted living services

-Development of city-wide tax policy to financially incentivize home sharing
+Development of city-wide tax policy to financially incentivize home sharing.

-Work with Homeshare Vermont to establish the provision of an educational campaign to increase awareness of home sharing: how it is done, how it applies to older residents, what incentives and benefits would look like
+Work with HomeShare Vermont to establish the provision of an educational campaign to increase awareness of home sharing: how it is done, how it applies to older residents, what incentives and benefits would look like

-Provision of application for multi-generational homes that may already meet the standards for home-sharing
+Provision of application for multi-generational homes that may already meet the standards for homesharing.

 Work with Green Mountain Transit and other public transportation agencies to address common complaints related to accessibility of public transportation services.

-Designation of a local advocate for the needs of aging residents to be included in plans for upcoming transportation projects
+Designation of a local advocate for the needs of aging residents to be included in plans for upcoming transportation projects.

-Provision of resources for older riders to better understand the new fare structure when fares returns Jan 1in 2024.
+Provision of resources for older riders to better understand the new fare structure when fares returning 2024.
 As lead up to this transition GMT should conduct extensive outreach on the changes and what people should expect.

 The City should advocate for and support as necessary reduced or free fares for older riders.